 Tooth extraction isn’t a nice experience and there will be a lot of people who had it done and hated it.
 But the last thing you want is for a child to hear that before it happens.
 It will frighten them and make the whole ordeal more traumatic.
 If you know a drama llama who had their teeth extracted and it was the worst experience of their lives and they’d rather die than go through it again, steer clear until it’s over.

 Contrary to the above, it’s useful to talk to people who aren’t drama llamas.
-We mentioned to my sister that Libby was having teeth out, and she breezily mentioned that she’d had four teeth taken out.
+I mentioned to my sister that Libby was having teeth out, and she breezily mentioned that she’d had four teeth taken out.
 It wasn’t an issue, she didn’t make it out to be an ordeal and told Libby she’d be fine.
 Naturally, this was a lot more reassuring that talking to me as I’ve never had a tooth removed.

 I didn’t find a lot of advice out there about tooth extractions beyond what the dentist could tell us.
 My experience of this is limited to a local anaesthetic for a very confident child.
 It would be great if you could leave any tips you have if you’ve supported a child through this or been through it yourself.
 Hopefully, your experience will help someone else.
 Feel free to ask questions too, I’ll answer if it’s something I can help with or if not, I can share it on social media to see if anyone else has experience.